chalmersbike/chalmersbike.github.io/pages/control.md

 balance controller        | different plant models are available to calculate the LQR control law path controller           | an experimental look-forward path planning alghoritm is available (NOT FINALIZED!)

-If you have any question please don't hesitate to ask to the owner of the repository (Umur E., umure@student.chalmers.se).
+There are several different types of the paths created for the simulations.
+Simplest paths are straight and circular paths.
+Raidus of the circular path can be scpecified.
+Another option is to make a simulation with no path tracking, only with self-balancing control.

+## Parameters Set in the bike_init.m File

-There are several parameters that need to be change for each bike or simulation in the bike_init.m file:
+There are several parameters that need to be change for each bike or simulation in the bike_init.m file.
+In the first section, which needs to be run before the simulation, the following parameters exist:

 PARAMETER          | EXPLANATION
 ---------          | -----------